 The multi-agency approach adopted follows the Complex Lives approach developed and implemented initially in Doncaster.
-The approach brings a range of agencies and services across housing, health, criminal justice, employment and skills and other support together in a shared, agreed, and sustainable way of working, to engage with people experiencing homelessness in order to improve outcomes.
+The approach brings a range agencies and services across housing, health, criminal justice, employment and skills and other support together in a shared, agreed, and sustainable way of working, to engage with people experiencing homeless and improve outcomes.

 This initiative is an opportunity to support some of our most complex people into more positive and secure lifestyles by working together through a multi-disciplinary team approach and generate learnings and insights that will inform the establishment of the complex lives approach for all those vulnerable households who need it as part of the new strategy.
+Our vision and objectives are set out in the Customer and Tenancy Sustainment Strategy.
+This strategy is underpinned by an extensive action plan organised around 5 pillars of sustainment; housing support, money support and budgeting advice, employment support, proactive and responsive support for at risk customers, and neighbourhood and community support.